3M settles US anti-bribery law charges in China unit, SEC says

-3M Co has agreed to pay more than $6.5 million to resolve U.S. charges of Foreign Corrupt Practices Act violations (FCPA) related to a 3M subsidiary in China, the Securities and Exchange Commission said on Friday.
+3M Co has agreed to pay more than US$6.5 million to resolve US charges of Foreign Corrupt Practices Act violations (FCPA) related to a 3M subsidiary in China, the Securities and Exchange Commission (SEC) said on Friday (Aug 25).

 3M did not admit or deny the SEC's findings, according to the statement.